Slideshow: A Visual Guide to Understanding Bronchitis

 Treatment: Acute Bronchitis

 The only treatment generally needed for acute bronchitis is symptom relief: Drink lots of fluids; get plenty of rest; and avoiding smoke and fumes.
-A non-prescription pain reliever may help with body aches, but children under age 20 should not take aspirin.
+A non-prescription pain reliever may help with body aches.
 Your doctor may prescribe an expectorant to help loosen mucus so it can be more easily coughed up or an inhaled bronchodilator medicine to open your airways.

 Treatment: Chronic Bronchitis